EpsilonSolutions/netscaler-command-reference/docs/sc/sc-stats/sc-stats.md

 ##show sc stats

-show sc stats is an alias for stat sc
+show sc stats is an alias for stat sc NOTE: This command is deprecated.SureConnect feature has been deprecated in favour of AppQoE

 ##Synopsys

-show sc stats - alias for 'stat sc'

 ##Related Commands